 In general, the FTC expects that all advertising be truthful and accurate.
-It is helpful to understand the difference between express and implied claims to meet that expectation.
+Understanding the difference between express and implied claims is helpful in meeting that expectation.

 An express claim is a direct statement about the product or its effectiveness.
 For example, an advertisement for a skincare supplement might state, “Ninety percent of dermatologists regularly take the product.”
 In this case, the FTC would expect the company to provide proof to back up the claim (i.e., back up the 90 percent figure with a survey of dermatologists).

 The concept of implied claims is a bit more subtle.
-For example, a company might promote a product named “No More Colds” and depict people coughing or sneezing in the ad.
-The ad implies that the product can cure or mitigate colds in this situation..
+For example, a company might promote “No More Colds” and depict people coughing or sneezing in the ad.
+The ad implies that the product can cure or mitigate colds.

 It is also important to disclose qualifying information in advertisements.
 For example, a product might help people with a specific vitamin deficiency.
-However, if only one percent of the population has that deficiency, it could be misleading to imply that everyone would benefit from using the product.
+However, if only one percent of the population has that deficiency, implying that everyone would benefit from using the product could be misleading.
 Presenting qualifying information is therefore recommended.

 Finally, it is essential to note that the FTC considers ads on a “net impression” basis.
-That means you have to consider the overall impression the ad conveys, not just individual elements.
+That means you must consider the ad’s overall impression, not just individual elements.

 2. Substantiating claims

 Everything claimed in an ad should be supported by specific evidence.
-It is not good enough to vaguely state “studies say” or even “university studies say.”
-Instead, you need to be prepared to show a specific study that backs up your claim.
+It is not good enough to vaguely state “studies say,” or even “university studies say.”
+Instead, it would be best if you were prepared to show a specific study that backs up your claim.

 3. Evidence in advertising

-Keep the following principles in mind when considering if your claims are supported by evidence.
+Consider the following principles when considering if your claims are supported by evidence.

 - Type and amount of evidence: Aim for high-quality scientific evidence.
 The FTC does not consider anecdotes from consumers to be scientific evidence.

-- Quality of evidence: A few specific factors (e.g., duration of the study, number of study participants, controlled circumstances) increase the quality of the evidence.
+- Quality of evidence: A few specific factors (e.g., study duration, number of study participants, controlled circumstances) increase the quality of the evidence.

 - The totality of the evidence: Consider what other studies say.
 For example, a six-week study might support your claim, but a 12-week study may find different results.